Navigating Taxation in Dubai: A Simple Guide

 UAE’s International Stance: A Legal Perspective

 Nevertheless, the UAE participates in global organisations such as the The Organisation for Economic Co-operation and Development (OECD).
-As part of the OECD’s inclusive framework, the UAE is poised to introduce a federal corporate tax rate, which serves as a stepping stone towards fulfilling its commitment to the concept of a global minimum effective tax rate.
+As part of the OECD’s inclusive framework, the UAE has introduced a federal corporate tax rate, which serves as a stepping stone towards fulfilling its commitment to the concept of a global minimum effective tax rate.

-With the implementation of the corporate tax rate, the UAE is expected to preserve some of its most unique tax benefits, including those extended to entities registered within free zones.
+With the implementation of the corporate tax rate, the UAE has preserved some of its most unique tax benefits, including those extended to entities registered within free zones.
 Once the new UAE tax regime is in effect, businesses might need to reevaluate their corporate structures to maximise the available tax advantages.

 As a UAE citizen myself, with a freezone company, I have personally observed the rising prominence of Dubai.
 An often-overlooked aspect is the sense of empowerment and liberty that accompanies living in a jurisdiction with no income tax.
 This alleviation of burdens allows you to genuinely focus on your unique talents and expertise!